8 Common Running Mistakes To Avoid

 Solution: In many states, people have direct access to physical therapy treatment, meaning they don’t have to see their general doctor for a referral first.
 Although physical therapy can be expensive, not getting the treatment you need could cost you more down the line.
 So make an appointment with a physical therapist to get that pain under control.

 4. Not fueling your body properly

 Proper nutrition gives your body the nutrients it needs to sustain you through your run and recovery days.
 What you eat before, during, and after you run matters, and it will significantly impact your overall performance.
-Plus, unbalanced meals or junk food will make you feel pretty yucky while running.
+Plus, unbalanced meals, junk food, and overdoing caffeine will make you feel pretty yucky while running.

 According to Penn Medicine, “An appropriately balanced diet of protein, fats, and carbohydrates is essential for all runners.”3 However, that doesn’t mean you should start obsessively tracking all your meals.
 Instead, focus on consuming all food groups in moderation and with balance.